 On Tuesday, May 30th and Wednesday, May 31st, Special Education and Inclusion held a third parent engagement session with a focus on ways families can support their children over the summer months.
-This session featured information on summer transitions and included practical ideas to engage students, such as fun home activities for literacy and numeracy development, library resources and information on various Assistive Technology (AT) tools, and how to use Read & Write at home.
+This session featured information on summer transitions and included practical ideas to engage students such as fun home activities for literacy and numeracy development, library resources and information on various Assistive Technology (AT) tools, and how to use Read & Write at home.

 Information on TDSB and community resources and programs for parents of children with special education needs was also shared.
 The sessions were facilitated by Special Education and Inclusion Centrally Assigned Principals (CAPs), Coordinators and Consultants.
 The managers from Professional Support Services joined to share information related to Mental Health and Well Being, Occupational and Physical Therapy, and Speech and Language.
-Attendees were provided the opportunity to ask questions while the presentations were being held.
 The recorded session can be accessed on the public website here.

-TDSB Guide to Special Education for Parents/Guardians/Caregivers (Updated June 2023)
+TDSB Guide to Special Education for Parents/Guardians Caregivers (Updated June 2023)

-The Education Act requires that school boards provide, or purchase from another board, special education programs and services for their exceptional pupils, and to communicate this information parents/guardians/caregivers. updated An Guide to Special Education Parents/Guardians/Caregivers has been developed to include information required by the Ministry of Education, such as information about the Identification, Placement, and Review Committee (IPRC), procedures involved in identifying a pupil as "exceptional" and deciding the pupil's placement, and steps for appealing such decisions if a parent does not agree with the IPRC.
+The Education Act requires that school boards provide, or purchase from another board, special education programs and services for their exceptional pupils, and to communicate this information to parents/guardians/caregivers.
+An updated Guide to Special Education for Parents/Guardians/Caregivers has been developed to include information required by the Ministry, such as information about the Identification, Placement, and Review Committee (IPRC), procedures involved in identifying a pupil as "exceptional" and deciding the pupil's placement, and steps for appealing such decisions if a parent does not agree with the IPRC.
 The guide is available in a digital format with audio, as well as in the accessible MS Word version.
 As the guide was just completed this week, we will be looking to have them translated as soon as possible.
 Parents/guardians/caregivers requiring translation assistance are asked to contact the principal of their child's school.

-Guide to Special Education and Inclusion for Parents/Caregivers/Guardians (with Audio) Guide to Special Education and Inclusion for Parents/Caregivers/Guardians (MS Word Download)
+Guide to Special Education and Inclusion for Parents/Caregivers/Guardians (with Audio)

+Guide to Special Education and Inclusion for Parents/Caregivers/Guardians (MS Word Download)